sgala/bottle/apidoc/tutorial_app.rst

 Now we are able to extend our to do list.

-By the way, if you prefer to use POST-data: This works exactly the same why, just use ``request.POST.get()`` instead.
+By the way, if you prefer to use POST-data: This works exactly the same way, just use ``request.POST.get()`` instead.

 .. rubric:: Editing Existing Items